The Last Watch on the Walls

 The Western Roman Empire of 410 was a shadow of its former self.
 The capital had been moved to Ravenna in 402 CE, leaving Rome as more of a symbolic than administrative center.
 Emperor Honorius, who had assumed the purple at age ten in 395 CE, proved to be an ineffective ruler more interested in raising chickens than governing.
 Real power rested with his general Stilicho, who managed to keep Alaric in check for years through a combination of military action and diplomacy.

-But in 408 CE, Honorius had Stilicho executed on suspicion of plotting to place his own son on the throne.
-This removed the empire's most capable military commander and negotiator.
+In 408 CE, Honorius had Stilicho executed on suspicion of plotting to place his own son on the throne.
+This removed the empire's most capable military commander and negotiator in a single stroke.
 Alaric, who had been demanding settlement rights and official recognition for his people, saw his opportunity.
 He led his forces into Italy and laid siege to Rome three times between 408 and 410 CE.

 The city's population, which may have numbered over a million, was already suffering from famine and disease when Alaric arrived.
 Each previous siege had been lifted only after the payment of enormous ransoms that depleted the city's wealth.
-By 410, Rome's defenses were weakened, its granaries were nearly empty, and its leadership was absent - Emperor Honorius remained safely ensconced in Ravenna, leaving the city to fend for itself.
+By 410, Rome's granaries were nearly empty and its leadership was absent.
+Emperor Honorius remained safely ensconced in Ravenna, leaving the city to fend for itself.

 Main Narrative